-• There is an emergency landing strip at Helmricks west of the main channel near the mouth.
+- Commercial and air freight services are available at the City of Nuiqsut airport (Sheet 24) approximately 20 miles to the southwest.
+This is a 4,300-ft, unattended gravel airstrip.
+Visual inspection prior to use is recommended. - There is an emergency landing strip at Helmricks west of the main channel near the mouth.
 This is an unattended, 2,500-ft dirt runway, for emergency use only.
 The runway is soft when wet.

 - Severe shoaling and continuous sediment transport occur in the Colville River delta.
-Water depths are generally less than 4 ft up to 5 miles offshore. - The main channel of the Colville River generally maintains a 3 ft water depth and is usually navigable 70 miles upriver to the rapids below the mouth of the Anaktuvuk River. - The average annual discharge rate of the Colville River is 12,000 cfs. - Annual river-sediment discharge is 6.5 million tons (more than 300 tons/sq mi). - Water is highly turbid during summer freshet, up to 1,650 mg/l solids.
+Water depths are generally less than 4 ft up to 5 miles offshore. - The main channel of the Colville River generally maintains a 3 ft water depth and is usually navigable 70 miles upriver to the rapids below the mouth of the Anaktuvuk River. - The average annual discharge rate of the Colville River is 12,000 cfs. - Annual river-sediment discharge is 6.5 million tons (more than 300 tons/sg mi). - Water is highly turbid during summer freshet, up to 1,650 mg/l solids.
 This precludes visual observation of shoals and subsurface obstructions.

 - Voluminous riverine discharge and hydrodynamic circulation will preclude almost any floating oil from contacting shoreline.
-Circulation will cause oil to drift either to western or eastern shores of Harrison Bay. - Because of very low relief over extensive mud flats in the Colville River delta, oil may spread over large areas. - Load-bearing capacity of muddy sediments on the west side of the delta is minimal.
+Circulation will cause oil to drift either to western or eastern shores of Harrison Bay. - · Because of very low relief over extensive mud flats in the Colville River delta, oil may spread over large areas. - Load-bearing capacity of muddy sediments on the west side of the delta is minimal.
 Sediments at the delta front become more sandy toward the eastern side and therefore more firmly packed. - During periods of extreme storm surge, some of the bars and islands may be contaminated by oil.
 Vegetated areas are probably wet tundra.
 Caution should be exercised.